Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 • Short spines averaging ⅓” long grow from the branches

-Now that we’ve learned about the two lion’s mane mushroom lookalikes, let’s explore how to identify the lion’s mane mushroom and what distinguishes it from these doppelgangers.
+Now that we’ve learned about the two lion’s mane mushroom lookalikes, let’s explore proper identification techniques for lion’s mane and what distinguishes it from these doppelgangers.

 A freshly foraged lion’s mane mushroom.
 Found by Real Mushrooms team member, Sarah, high on a tree trunk in the Pacific Northwest.

-The lion’s mane mushroom grows on decaying or live deciduous trees and can also be found on beech and oak trees.
+The lion’s mane mushroom grows on decaying or live deciduous and hardwood trees and can also be found on beech and oak trees.
 It appears widely throughout North America, Canada, Europe, and Asia.

-This mushroom can be found on fallen logs or much higher on a living tree’s trunk.
+You can find lion’s mane mushrooms on fallen logs—including dying hardwood trees—or much higher on a living tree’s trunk.
 It's a cool-weather mushroom and can be found in late summer and fall in North America or in winter and spring in warmer climates.

 • White while fresh but turns yellow as it matures